Get exclusive premium content! Sign up for a membership now!

 In most cases, the energy it takes to start a heavyweight moving and keep it moving will be dispersed pretty well.

-Another good advantage is the weight will help the gun aim and stay on target quite a bit easier.
+Another good advantage is that the weight will help the gun aim and stay on target quite a bit easier.
 The same principle applies; it takes more energy to start it moving.

 Now for the downside or bad side of rifle weight, carrying a heavy rifle for long distances can be difficult.
 Depending on the person’s age and weather conditions, the weight can make it more difficult.